CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-OVERVIEW.md

 ## **General Hierarchy**

-### **Hostpools**
+### **Host Pools**

-A host pool is a collection of Azure virtual machines that register to Windows Virtual Desktop as session hosts when you run the Windows Virtual Desktop agent.
+A Host pool is a collection of Azure virtual machines that register to Windows Virtual Desktop as session hosts when you run the Windows Virtual Desktop agent.
 All session host virtual machines in a host pool should be sourced from the same image for consistent user experience.

-A host pool can be one of two types:
+Host Pools can be one of two types:

 1. **Personal**, where each session host is assigned to individual users.